compintell/Mooncake.jl/docs/src/known_limitations.md

 # Known Limitations

-Tapir.jl has a number of known qualitative limitations, which we document here.
+Mooncake.jl has a number of known qualitative limitations, which we document here.

 ## Mutation of Global Variables

 ```@meta
 DocTestSetup = quote
-    using Tapir
+    using Mooncake
 end
 ```